carljmosca/vaadin8-demo/README.md

 - Change runAsUser.Type to RunAsAny
 - Ensure allowPrivilegedContainer is set to false

-Create a project and application
+Create a project and application (from the src/main/openshift directory)
 - oc new-project vaadin8-demo
 - oc new-app -f vaadin8-demo-template.json